arq5x/bedtools2/docs/content/tools/unionbedg.rst

 ==========================================================================
-5.23.5 Include regions that have zero coverage in all BEDGRAPH files.
+``-empty`` Include regions that have zero coverage in all BEDGRAPH files.
 ==========================================================================
 Figure:
 ::